The unending cascade of wars, By Osmund Agbo

 World War I lasted from 1914-1918 and ended with the signing of the Armistice of Compiègne on November 11, 1918.
 The Allies (primarily France, the United Kingdom, and the United States) emerged victorious over the Central Powers (Austria-Hungary, Ottoman Empire, and Bulgaria).
 The armistice set the stage for peace negotiations, culminating in the signing of the Treaty of Versailles on June 28, 1919.
 The treaty imposed severe conditions on Germany, including territorial losses, disarmament, and reparations payments.
 It also instigated significant political and territorial changes in Europe and other regions across the world.

-The Treaty of Versailles, which imposed severe reparations and territorial losses on Germany, planted the seeds of resentment and economic instability within in Deutschland.
-The economic depression of the 1930s exacerbated the situation further, leading to widespread unemployment, poverty, and social unrest.
+The Treaty of Versailles sowed the seeds of anger and financial chaos in Germany, burdening the country with heavy reparations and land losses.
+The 1930s economic downturn made things even worse, causing widespread joblessness, poverty, and turmoil.
 These conditions ultimately paved the way for the rise of totalitarian and expansionist regimes across Europe.

 Adolf Hitler’s Nazi Germany and Benito Mussolini’s fascist Italy pursued aggressive territorial ambitions and adopted militaristic policies.
-The policy of appeasement by Western democracies towards Nazi Germany’s expansionist actions in the 1930s proved ineffective in deterring aggression.
+The policy of appeasement by the League of Nations and Western democracies towards Nazi Germany’s expansionist actions in the 1930s proved ineffective in deterring aggression.
 Germany’s expansionist aspirations aimed at reclaiming lost territories and establishing a Greater German Empire.

 The signing of the Molotov-Ribbentrop Pact between Nazi Germany and the Soviet Union in 1939 shocked the international community.
 The pact’s secret protocol divided Eastern Europe into spheres of influence, setting the stage for the joint invasion of Poland.
 Germany’s invasion of Poland in September 1939 served as the direct catalyst for the outbreak of World War II.
 The overall death toll, encompassing both military and civilian casualties, is estimated to be around 15-20 million people.